wludh/womenandtech/coding101/coding101.md

 `print(numtwo + numthree)`

-You absolutely can't.
-You can, however, join two floats together.
+Nope, you can't.
+You can, however, join two strings together.
 This is called *concatenation*.

 ```
 name = "My name is Sabrina."